 - Out of State Vehicle Registration: Plus, if you plan on bringing a car with you, make sure to get some Washington plates.

 - Trash & Recycling: This is very important!
 You absolutely want to check with the City of Tacoma’s solid waste utility so that, you know, you don’t end up with a pile of garbage sitting outside your residence for weeks on end.

 - Meet New People and Make Friends: There are a few good recources available like Meetup for finding groups that share similar interests and r/Tacoma and Travel Tacoma for keeping up to date with local events.

 The best place to start when looking for stuff to do in a new city should be their own website.
 Travel Tacoma has a really solid breakdown of everything the city has to offer.

 Tacoma has wide array of nightlife options too!
-If you’re in the mood for coffee, beer, and live music all in a quirky, teapot shaped, building, look no further than Bob’s Java Jive.
+If you’re in the mood for coffee, beer, and live music all in a quirky, teapot shaped, building, look no further than Metronome Coffee.
 Or, head over to one of Tacoma’s many craft breweries.